ibm-cloud-docs/vpc/file_storage_vpc_view.md

 4. Click the **Actions** icon ![Actions icon](../icons/action-menu-icon.svg "Actions") to reveal the Actions menu.
 The Actions menu has 3 options: Rename, View path, and Delete.
 5. Click **View path** to see the mount path information that you can copy and paste in your mounting commands.

-## Viewing file shares and mount targets from the CLI
+## Viewing file shares, share bindings, and mount targets from the CLI
 {: #file-storage-view-shares-targets-cli}
 {: cli}